sakshamsharma/max-emacs/README.md

 For some reason, the package `neotree` doesn't get loaded automatically.
 You'd need to do `M-x package-install [Ret] neotree` to install it.

 # Highlights
++ Blazing fast!
+Despite having dozens of packages, Emacs starts up in less than 1.5 seconds.
-+ Tailor-configured for Haskell.
-Works great with Javascript, Dart and C++.
-Other languages would be added as and when needed :)
++ Tailor-configured for Haskell, JavaScript, Scala and others.
+Works great with many other languages.
 + Modular.
 All elisp code is split into files named according to what the code does.
-+ [Helm](https://github.com/emacs-helm/helm) and [Ace-jump](https://github.com/winterTTr/ace-jump-mode) make life so much easier!
++ [Helm](https://github.com/emacs-helm/helm) and [Avy](https://github.com/abo-abo/avy) make life so much easier!
 + An awesome powerline modeline, with many packages to improve it's look.
 + Package management as a simple list of packages.
 + The awesome spacemacs theme!
-+ The fact that this all was written by a person one month into EMacs, and thus is simple to read :smile:
+(Not to forget, the spaceline theme to go with it)